 If you’ve caught someone texting cheating, can you trust them again?

-“Why do I want to stay with a liar?
-Anyone sending inappropriate message will be leading a double life and trying to hide things from you.
-If you’re not ready to walk out on the relationship, give them a final warning and insist on future access to the phone.
+“Why do I want to stay with a liar?”
+She asks, “Anyone sending inappropriate message will be leading a double life and trying to hide things from you.
+If you’re not ready to walk out on the relationship, give them a final warning.
 I’d also ask for proof that that they have cut off contact with the person they have been messaging.”